CX4712 NAS Build

 The bad

-The build quality is otherwise very nice, but sharp as fuck, this has the same problem as the cheap Inter-Tech cases it feels like a can opener on the inside.
+The build quality is otherwise very nice but sharp as fuck; this has the same problem as cheap Inter-Tech cases—it feels like a can opener on the inside.

-There are no instructions, okay if you are not retarded you will manage it yourself, but some stuff like what screw is for what is literally trial and error.
+There are no instructions.
+Okay, if you are not retarded, you will manage it yourself, but some things, like determining which screw is for what, are literally trial and error.

-One feature that I did not even show, but you can see it here on their website, is the removable motherboard tray, in theory this could be great, remove it put your stuff on it and just slide it in, in practice I found it really hard to slide in even without a motherboard on it, it has some grooves which you need to line up, but mine needed some pressure and force to finally slide in, with a motherboard on top I would never have known 100% if I'm now in the grove or slightly sliding over it.
+One feature that I did not even show, but which you can see here on their website, is the removable motherboard tray.
+In theory, this could be great: remove it, put your components on it, and just slide it in.
+In practice, I found it really hard to slide in, even without a motherboard on it.
+It has some grooves that you need to line up, but mine required some pressure and force to finally slide in.
+With a motherboard on top, I would never have known 100% if I was correctly in the groove or slightly sliding over it.

-I found it way easier to just install everything in the case itself.
+I found it way easier to just install everything directly in the case itself.

-No extras, with this I mean for example no empty bays (covers) for the 5 1/4 slots or that the PCI slot cover are made of solid steel, I had to buy aftermarket parts (AKYGA AK-CA-22).
+No extras.
+By this, I mean, for example, no empty bay covers for the 5 1/4 slots, or the fact that the PCI slot covers are made of solid steel.
+I had to buy aftermarket parts (AKYGA AK-CA-22).

-No intake filters, I had to cut my own (PVC-Staubnetzfilter für PC-Gehäuse) I would have loved if they came with an official, maybe already perfectly fitting version.
+No intake filters.
+I had to cut my own (PVC-Staubnetzfilter für PC-Gehäuse).
+I would have loved it if they had come with an official, perhaps already perfectly fitting, version.

 The good

-The good things are, well it's unique and fixes a lot of problems I had with my old server, the biggest improvement that I can see is that this design is really nice, the layout allows you to fit 3x 120mm inside and because of the missing backplane the fans also have a chance to pull cool air from the front, or better said pull heat from the HDDs.
+The good things are: well, it's unique and fixes a lot of problems I had with my old server.
+The biggest improvement I can see is that this design is really nice; the layout allows you to fit 3x 120mm fans inside, and because of the missing backplane, the fans also have a chance to pull cool air from the front or, better said, pull heat from the HDDs.

-For people like me that try to use this stuff at home, this is perfect, with this setup you can live next to the server without needing really high RPM fans.
+For people like me who try to use this stuff at home, this is perfect.
+With this setup, you can live next to the server without needing really high-RPM fans.

-So yeah, I will come back to €480 is it worth it, no?
-Only if you are kinda crazy and want to have this at home, I understand the price totally if you think about it that Sliger is a small company doing custom cases for which they need to introduce their own production lines, I have seen many rack cases in my research, but they all are quite alike, well it's a 19" box so not much room for design but, Sliger is producing something here for a small market of homelab / datahoarders which are willing to pay for a solution that right now nobody else is producing.
+So yeah, I will come back to the €480 price: is it worth it?
+No, probably not.
+Only if you are somewhat crazy and want to have this at home.
+I totally understand the price if you consider that Sliger is a small company doing custom cases, for which they need to introduce their own production lines.
+I have seen many rack cases in my research, but they are all quite alike.
+Well, it's a 19" box, so there's not much room for design, but Sliger is producing something here for a small market of homelab enthusiasts and data hoarders who are willing to pay for a solution that, right now, nobody else is producing.

-Shoutout here to density.sk where I bought it, they were really great and helpful when confronting them with the shipping damage, if you are in the EU they are right now your only option to get one of these cases but as far as my encounter with them, I would buy there again.
+Shoutout here to density.sk, where I bought it.
+They were really great and helpful when I confronted them about the shipping damage.
+If you are in the EU, they are currently your only option to get one of these cases, but based on my encounter with them, I would buy there again.

 CPU and RAM Upgrade 06.10.2023

-Finally, made the move and upgraded from the G4560 to the E3-1270 v6, in the same stroke I also upgraded the RAM mainly because I'm now running Home Assistant in an VM and I guessed that some more RAM could help.
+I finally made the move and upgraded from the G4560 to the E3-1270 v6.
+At the same time, I also upgraded the RAM, mainly because I am now running Home Assistant in a VM and I guessed that some more RAM could help.

-This also should make this the last and final upgrade of this Supermicron X11SSM-F the CPU is pretty much maxed out like this and if i would ever want to upgrade it would be time for a total rebuild on a newer socket then the LGA 1151.
+This also should make this the last and final upgrade for this Supermicro X11SSM-F. The CPU is pretty much maxed out like this, and if I were to ever want to upgrade, it would be time for a total rebuild on a newer socket than the LGA 1151.